vijaysharm/ehyo-android/README.md

 +++ etc...
 + Provide a way to add a new Component to the Android project (Activity, Services, etc..)
 ++ Includes adding the new Component to the Manifest
-+ Provide a plugin that lets you rename your namespace
++ Provide a plugin that lets you rename your package namespace
 + Make the command line more friendlier
 ++ ehyo permissions internet vs ehyo --plugin permissions --add internet ++ ehyo --directory <...> search blah vs ehyo --directory <...> --plugin search blah